Pedestrian struck and killed in Poteau city limits

 POTEAU, Okla.
-(KFTA) — A pedestrian was struck and killed in the city limits of Poteau on Monday night.
+(KNWA) — A pedestrian was struck and killed in the city limits of Poteau on Monday night, Sept.
+9.

 John Alan Webster, 59, of Poteau was walking west across the 5000 block of North Broadway where a crosswalk was not present.